bluekvirus/Stage.js/implementation/HOWTO.md

 Upgrade/Update
 --------------
-Download and replace `js/all.js` to update the infrastructure;
+Download and replace `/implementation/js/all.js` to update the infrastructure;
-Use `bower update` to update other monitored libs you need;
+Use `bower update` to update other monitored libs you need under `/implementation/js/libs/tracked/`;

 Appendix